madprops/gifmaker/README.md

 For example: `--input "/path/to/file.gif" --remake --width 500 --delay 300`.

 For instance, you can use this to change the `width` or `delay` of a rendered file.

 ---

-> **nogrow** (Type: flag | Default: False)

-If this is enabled, the frames won't be resized if they'd be bigger than the original.

-For instance, if the original has a width of `500` and you set `--width 600`.

-It's a way to limit the values of `--width` and `--height`.

----